Platform Standards

 Questions Students Ask Most

-The most common formula for finite populations is Slovin's Formula: n = N ÷ (1 + Ne²), where N = total population and e = margin of error (0.05 for 95% confidence).
-Example: N = 800, e = 0.05 → n = 800 ÷ (1 + 800 × 0.0025) = 800 ÷ 3 = 267 respondents.
-For stratified sampling, distribute your total n proportionally across subgroups.
-Use our free Sample Size Calculator for instant results.
+The most common formula for finite populations is Slovin's Formula: n = N divided by (1 + Ne squared), where N is the total population and e is the margin of error (0.05 for 95% confidence).
+Example: N = 800, e = 0.05 gives n = 800 divided by 3 = 267 respondents.
+For stratified sampling, distribute the total n proportionally across subgroups.
+Use our free Sample Size Calculator for instant results with step-by-step output.